 Let your sphere of influence—friends, family, past colleagues—know that you’re now a real estate agent.
 Join local professional organizations such as the Rotary Club or BNI, and use these as opportunities to grow your sphere.

-Real estate is a relationship business, and the networking never stops.
+Real estate is a relationship-based business, and networking never stops.
 Start your first year as a real estate agent by developing a strong networking base.
 Then keep growing it year after year.

 You’re the key to your own success

 Real estate is one of those unique careers where you literally are the key to your own success.
 There’s no corporate ladder to climb and no glass ceiling.
 The effort and energy you put into the career are directly correlated with your success.
 Own your success by being mindful of these considerations during your first year as a real estate agent.